sarahanjum12/Heart-Disease-Predictor/README.md

 3.Start the MongoDB service and ensure it is running.

 Run the FastAPI application with Uvicorn or run main.py ( the uvicorn will run on http://localhost:8888).
+Usage
+Enter the required parameters for predicting heart disease risk on the web interface.
+Click on the "Submit" button.
+The system will store the user input in the MongoDB database, make predictions using the SVC model, and return the results along with the risk percentage on the screen.
+Predictions are also stored in the MongoDB database.
+Contributors
+Sarah Anjum
+License
+This project is licensed under the MIT License.